-This ice cream really is made with only two ingredients, requires no stovetop cooking, and can be made with just a hand mixer — or even, if you're very industrious, a whisk and some upper-arm strength.
-No ice cream machine needed.
-And it tastes just as decadent and silky-smooth as any ice cream I’ve ever tried, homemade or otherwise.
-This step-by-step recipe is simply your fastest, easiest-ever ticket to amazing ice cream at home.
+Taste-wise, it’s just as decadent and silky-smooth as any ice cream I’ve ever tried, homemade or otherwise.
+This step-by-step recipe is your quickest, easiest ticket to amazing no-churn ice cream made right at home.

-Think of no-churn ice cream like taking a shortcut.
-With traditional ice cream, first you have to make a sweetened base — usually a cooked mixture of heavy cream and sugar with eggs or cornstarch to help thicken it into a rich custard — which needs to be cooled, then churned in an ice cream maker before freezing.
+It helps to think of no-churn ice cream as a shortcut.
+With traditional ice cream, you have to make a sweetened base — usually a cooked mixture of heavy cream and sugar with eggs or cornstarch to help thicken it into a rich custard — which needs to be cooled, then churned in an ice cream maker before freezing.
 Churning incorporates air and breaks up ice crystals as they form, making the finished ice cream creamy and smooth rather than one icy block.

 With no-churn ice cream, a can of sweetened condensed milk takes the place of the base and the whipped cream brings the airy, creamy texture.
 Fold the two together until they’re just barely combined and you get the exact flavor and texture of vanilla ice cream after freezing.
 It’s creamy, it’s scoopable, it melts on your tongue, and it’s fantastic in a sundae with a cherry on top.

 Plain vanilla is fine and dandy, but by all means, let’s not stop there.
-This no-churn method can really be adapted to just about any ice cream flavor or recipe that you’ve fallen in love with over the years.
+This no-churn method can really be adapted to just about any ice cream flavor or recipe you’ve fallen in love with over the years.
 Here are some ideas to add flavor to your no-churn ice cream:

-1 teaspoon vanilla extract, almond extract, mint extract, or other flavoring, optional
+vanilla extract, almond extract, mint extract, or other flavoring (optional)

 Measuring cups and spoon